ALLSTATE SERVICE GROUP

 Asbestos comes in six forms, all of which are classified as hazardous materials.
 However, amosite, chrysotile, and crocidolite are the most often utilized forms.
 These three asbestos types are used in 95% or more cases worldwide.

 Asbestos was formerly prized for being a strong, flexible, and heat-resistant substance, but upon closer study, it was revealed that if disturbed, it released fibers into the air.
 Asbestos inspection is necessary before any work begins, especially flooring & insulation.
-If not mandatory, particularly if you wish to rebuild a house or company of any sort.
+If necessary, asbestos removal is done by professionals, like our contractors at Allstate Service Group in Las Vegas.

 Why Do Asbestos Evaluation?